yamiou/astra/samples-aux/README.txt

 1) Copy all the files from sdk/samples/vs2013/thirdparty/copy_to_bin_dir/ to your build folder (bin/Debug/ or bin/Release/).

+2) From the sdk/bin/ folder, copy SenseKit.dll, SenseKitAPI.dll, SenseKitUL.dll,
-2) Copy all the files from sdk/bin/ your build folder.
+and the entire Plugin folder to your build folder.
+The plugins should still be in a Plugins subfolder under your sample .exe files.

 3) Run the samples!

-The plugins should still be in a Plugins subfolder under your sample .exe files.

 The .pdb files are not necessary for running the applications, but if you find a crash then you can load the symbols in Visual Studio using these .pdb files and give a useful